bikeshaving/crank/docs/WIP.md

 ```

-The local state `count` is now updated in th event listener, which triggers when the yielded button is actually clicked. `this.addEventListener` only attaches to top-level node which each component renders, so if you want to listen to events on a nested node, you must use event delegation:
+The local state `count` is now updated in the event listener, which triggers when the yielded button is actually clicked.
+The `this.addEventListener` method only attaches to the top-level node which each component renders, so if you want to listen to events on a nested node, you must use event delegation:

 ```jsx
 function *Clicker () {